Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Retrieving Hamiltonian parameters

 To retrieve the coefficients $\hat{\chi}_i$, the twenty eigenvalues of $\mathbf{A}$ were first sorted by magnitude.
 For instance, the imaginary parts of the first eight eigenvalues were $\pm\hat{\omega}_y, \pm(\hat{\omega}_y+\hat{\chi}_y), \pm\hat{\omega}_x, \ \text{and}\pm(\hat{\omega}_x+\hat{\chi}_x)$.
 Considering $\omega_y+\chi_y<\omega_x$, the method ordered the imaginary parts starting from the ones associated with the $y$-mode.
 Based on this ordering, the Kerr coefficients were estimated by subtracting the absolute values of the imaginary parts of the third and first eigenvalues to obtain $\chi_y$, and similarly, from the seventh and fifth eigenvalues to obtain $\chi_x$.
 By applying this procedure, the obtained average percent error was $e_{\chi_i\hat{\chi}_i}=0.04\%$.
 Additionally, the associated error for the oscillation frequencies remained remarkably low, with $e_{\omega_i\hat{\omega}_i}=0.02\%$.

 To observe the evolution of percent error for various Kerr strengths, the simulation was performed over a combination of values $(\chi_x=2+0.3n, \chi_y=3+0.2n)$, where $n\in\mathbb{N}$ ranged from 0 to 10.
 The optimal cutoff rank was calculated for each pair of strengths.
-Figure~\ref{fig:error_comparison} shows that the percent error remains below $5\%$ across all cases, even when both $\chi_x$ and $\chi_y$ are relatively high (greater than $3.0$).
-Similarly, the error in recovering the oscillation frequencies for strong nonlinearities remained less than $5\%$.
+Figure~\ref{fig:error_comparison} (a) shows that the percent error remains below $5\%$ across all cases, even when both $\chi_x$ and $\chi_y$ are relatively high (greater than $3.0$).
+Interestingly, the error in recovering the oscillation frequencies in the presence of strong nonlinearities remained below $5\%$.
+Additionally, as the damping rate increased, \mH outperformed the FFT and the matrix pencil, as Fig.~\ref{fig:error_comparison}(b) exhibits.
 In general, the error tended to increase when $\omega_y+\chi_x \approx \omega_x$, as closely spaced frequencies needed to be resolved.
 However, this increase remained relatively low, with the maximum being $4.96\%$ for the case when $\chi_x=4.1$ and $\chi_y=3.2$.

 As an example, for the case where both $\chi_x=\chi_y=5$, i.e., strong nonlinearities, the average percent error for Kerr strength parameters was $e_{\chi_i\hat{\chi_i}}=1.3\%$, while $e_{\omega_i\hat{\omega}_i}=1.5\%$.
 Figures~\ref{fig:chi1}(b) and~\ref{fig:chi1}(d) show the reconstructed phase space for the above configuration, where now the trajectories form lobes, each corresponding to an instantaneous variation of the phase due to the amplitude-dependent term $\chi_i\expval{n_i(t)}$ discussed earlier.